Blood Sample Collection Labeling & Documentation @ Express Clinics

 - October 1, 2019

-Before the needle is inserted, the area will be cleaned with an antiseptic cloth.
-The blood sample is transferred into tubes containing the correct preservatives.
+Before the needle is inserted, the area will be cleaned with an antiseptic clothe.
+The blood sample is taken into tubes containing the correct preservatives.
 A small dressing will be placed on the spot where the needle has been to keep it clean and prevent infection.

 Information Required for Specimen & Requisition Identification